nathamanath/blog/articles/auto-mpg-linear-regression.md

 I was also surprised to see that regularisation didn't help in this case.
 I think that this is due to having such a small dataset with so few features.
-Next time that I am in this situation I could try k-fold cross validation in order to make the most of the few training examples that I have.
+Next time that I am in this situation I could try [k-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation) in order to make the most of the few training examples that I have.

 I could also try a more intelligent means of feature selection, like using [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient)